Design concepts underlying the plan

 The M11 was originally supposed to run along the west and north sides of the town, so Gibberd located the two industrial areas accordingly, Pinnacles on the west side and Temple Fields on the north.
 Unfortunately, the government decided in 1964 that the motorway should be on the east side of the town, on a more direct route to the third London airport at Stansted.
 Gibberd protested the decision, to no avail, arguing that this made as much sense as planning a sea-side town, and then moving the sea.

 The A414 crosses enters Harlow at Junction 7 of the M11, travels north and then crosses Harlow along Edinburgh Way, the main east-west spine road in the north of the town.
 This road is badly congested, partly because of the decision to relocate the motorway.
-Heavy goods vehicles travelling from Pinnacles to the motorway are forced to drive right the way across the town.
+Heavy goods vehicles travelling from Pinnacles to the motorway are forced to drive all across the town.
 Traffic patterns and levels of congestion have also been affected by the decision to provide only one junction with the M11, south of the centre of the town.
-In 2016, after at least a decade of deliberation, decided to build a second junction with the M11 half-way between Harlow and Sawbridgeworth, feeding into Gilden Way, will have significant effects on traffic flows and volumes.
+In 2016, after at least a decade of deliberation, the government decided to build a second junction with the M11 half-way between Harlow and Sawbridgeworth.
+This junction, feeding into Gilden Way, will have significant effects on traffic flows and volumes.
 Whether it will ameliorate the existing problems without causing new ones remains to be seen.

-Congestion along Edinburgh Way has also been increased by the central government’s overturning of several Harlow Council’s refusals to grant planning permission for retail and commercial developments in non-traditional locations.
+Congestion along Edinburgh Way has also been increased by the central government’s overturning of several Harlow Council’s refusals to grant planning permission for retail and commercial developments in what the Council considered 'non-traditional' locations.
 As a result, the road is now lined on both sides by ‘big box’ stores and power centres that can only be accessed comfortably and safely by car.
+The inevitable result is that retail trade in the High Street of Old Harlow, the Town Centre, and the three neighbourhood shopping precincts has suffered dramatic declines.

 While the industrial and commercial sectors of Harlow generate a lot of vehicular traffic, their presence was not only hoped-for, but anticipated.
 A principal goal of the New Town strategy was that each town would be self-contained and socially-balanced.
 This meant that Development Corporations had to attract employers, and to make them as varied as possible, so that employees with a variety of trades and skill levels would be attracted to the town.
 Significant financial and other incentives were offered to companies, especially large ones, to help achieve this goal.